nathanlarsen1/WipingDriveDiskpartWindows/README.md

 <h2>Clean Command</h2>

-Then in the diskpart prompt enter `clean` and press Enter.
-This will permanently erase all data on the selected disk.
-It is best practice to double-check the disk number before proceeding, as wiping the wrong disk can have irreversible consequences.<br/><br/>
+Then in the diskpart prompt I entered `clean` and pressed Enter.
+I made sure that I had the correct disk before proceeding knowing that this process will permanently erase all data on the selected disk.
+This was done by double-checking the disk number before proceeding, as wiping the wrong disk can have irreversible consequences.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/caTn1Ec.png" height="80%" width="80%" alt="Update the file with the revised list of IP addresses"/>